salesforcecli/plugin-flow/messages/runtest.md

   <%= config.bin %> <%= command.id %> --test-level RunLocalTests

-- Run Apex tests on all the methods in the specified class; output results in Test Anything Protocol (TAP) format and request code coverage results:
+- Run Flow tests on all the methods in the specified class; output results in Test Anything Protocol (TAP) format and request code coverage results:

   <%= config.bin %> <%= command.id %> --class-names TestA --class-names TestB --result-format tap --code-coverage

-- Run Apex tests on methods specified using the standard Class.method notation; if you specify a test class without a method, the command runs all methods in the class:
+- Run Flow tests on methods specified using the standard Class.method notation; if you specify a test class without a method, the command runs all methods in the class:

   <%= config.bin %> <%= command.id %> --tests TestA.excitingMethod --tests TestA.boringMethod --tests TestB

-- Run Apex tests on methods specified using the standard Class.method notation with a namespace:
+- Run Flow tests on methods specified using the standard Class.method notation with a namespace:

   <%= config.bin %> <%= command.id %> --tests ns.TestA.excitingMethod --tests ns.TestA.boringMethod --tests ns.TestB

 # flags.class-names.summary

-Apex test class names to run; default is all classes.
+Flow test class names to run; default is all classes.

 # flags.class-names.description